-Pursuant to the placement agency agreement, dated as of [], 2024, we have engaged Maxim to act as our exclusive placement agent ("Maxim" or the "placement agent") to solicit offers to purchase the securities offered by this prospectus.
+We have engaged Maxim to act as our exclusive placement agent ("Maxim" or the "placement agent") to solicit offers to purchase the securities offered by this prospectus.
 The placement agent is not purchasing or selling any securities, nor is it required to arrange for the purchase and sale of any specific number or dollar amount of securities, other than to use its "reasonable best efforts" to arrange for the sale of the securities by us.
 Therefore, we may not sell the entire amount of securities being offered.
 There is no minimum amount of proceeds that is a condition to closing of this offering.
-We will enter into a securities purchase agreement directly with the investors, at the investor's option, who purchase our securities in this offering.
+We entered into a securities purchase agreement directly with certain investors, at the investor's option, who purchased our securities in this offering.
 Investors who do not enter into a securities purchase agreement shall rely solely on this prospectus in connection with the purchase of our securities in this offering.
 The placement agent may engage one or more subagents or selected dealers in connection with this offering.